guibar/gbloink/README.md

 *Gbloink! ... in the browser!*

 This is a fork from Phil John's Gbloink.

-This aim was to practice my typescript skills on something.
+The aim was to practice my typescript skills on something concrete and play a bit.

-And maybe to try some other Midi libraries because the current one doesn't seem to be working so well.
+## Done
+- Converted to typescript
+- Put balls on one canvas and blocks on a different one

+## To Do
+- Play with a spatial index like [rbush](https://github.com/mourner/rbush) to make collision handling with blocks more efficient.
+- Try a different MIDI library like Midi.js

 [Phil John's Main Site](http://gbloink.com)